 Mission and Goals

 The Puerto Rican and Latin@ Studies Project helps prepare social workers to competently serve individuals, groups, families, and organizations within Latin@ communities through research, teaching, and service; and to increase the advancement of knowledge and research regarding Puerto Rican and Latin@ matters.

 Research and Innovation: To create distinctive and internationally recognized contributions to scholarship; and to address solutions for pressing issues affecting Puerto Ricans and Latin@s in Connecticut and globally.

-Teaching and Learning: To increase Puerto Rican and Latin@'s recruitment, retention, and MSW and PhD degree completion.
+Teaching and Learning: To increase Puerto Rican and Latin@’s recruitment; retention; and BSW, MSW, and Ph.D. degree completion.
 To train social workers and service providers.